 We apply the above algorithm to our (approximate) controlled-predictor MDP.
 Accordingly, let $y_t=\hat{\pi}_t, u_t = (Q_t,\eta_t),$ and $C_t=\tilde{c}(\pi_t,Q_t,\eta_t)$.
 To show that this algorithm converges, we will need to satisfy Assumption \ref{Qconvergence assumption} for the sequence $(\hat{\pi}_t,(Q_t,\eta_t),\tilde{c}(\pi_t, Q_t, \eta_t), \alpha_t) = (y_t,u_t,C_t,\alpha_t)$.

 We will now present some results to validate these assumptions.
 We follow the strategy in \cite[Section IV]{creggZeroDelayNoiseless} to arrive at the unique ergodicity of the predictor process.
 Indeed, through a uniformly and independently chosen $Q_t$ and $\eta_t$, the system would be equivalent to a control-free hidden Markov model.
 Therefore by \cite[Lemma 4]{creggZeroDelayNoiseless} we have that the predictor process is stable in total variation and by \cite[Theorem 4]{creggZeroDelayNoiseless}, we have unique ergodicity.
-Due to the specific nature of the problem, we also have the following direct argument for unique ergodicity.
+Due to the specific nature of the problem, we also have the following additional properties:

 First, we have that there exists some $Q\in\cal{Q}$, $x\in\X$, $q\in \mathcal{M}$ such that $Q$ quantizes $x$ without any loss to $q$ (that is, $Q^{-1}(q) = \{x\}$).
 We also have, by the finiteness of $\cal{Q}$ and $\cal{H}$ and the positive Harris recurrence of $\{x_t\}_{t \ge 0}$ (under Assumption \ref{assumption:PHR}), that for some $t\geq0$ and all $\eta \in \cal{H}$, we have $(x_t,Q_t,\eta_t) = (x,Q,\eta)$ almost surely \cite{creggZeroDelayNoiseless}.
 This implies, through the update equation \eqref{predictor update}, that